chebil/DESLab/content/post/amina-amara-phd-thesis-defense/index.md

-  experimental results demonstrate that the proposed model with all three variants can significantly outperform the existing approaches of network representation learning when it is applied on link prediction task and also achieves better performance over all compared baselines. "
+  experimental results demonstrate that the proposed model with all three variants can significantly outperform the existing approaches of network representation learning when it is applied on link prediction task and also achieves better performance over all compared baselines.
-draft: false
-featured: false
-authors:
-  - admin
-  - medali
-tags:
-  - Cross-social networks analytics
-  - anchor user modeling
-  - network representation learning
-  - convolutional graph neural networks
-  - big data
-image:
-  filename: ""
-  focal_point: Smart
-  preview_only: false
----

-**Title:** A deep learning-based approach for anchor user modeling across online social networks under a big data environment **Supervisors:** Mohamed BEN AOUICHA & Mohamed Ali HADJ TAEIB